mhornstein/Cloudinary-Test/Part3/article.md

 let myImage = cld.image(PUBLIC_ID);
 ```
-This example connects to the Cloudinary demo account (`demo`), which already includes the `sample.jpg` image.
+This example connects to the Cloudinary `demo` account, which already includes the `sample.jpg` image.

 <details>
 <summary>More info about Configuration...</summary>